-Utah has consistently been recognized by thought leaders and publications as the best state for business in the nation.
-In Utah, we let the market drive innovation.
+Utah has consistently been recognized by thought leaders and publications as one of the best states for business.
+This is because in Utah, we let the market drive innovation.

-Utah is quickly moving from the “Crossroads of the West” to the “Crossroads of the World.”
+Even with economic uncertainty moving forward, Governor Herbert is confident that Utah will continue to lead out on economic recovery.
+Thanks to strong leadership and innovation, Utah is quickly moving from being the “Crossroads of the West” to the “Crossroads of the World.”

 Frequently Asked Questions:

 Q: What fields have seen the most substantial job growth in the state?

 A: The fastest employment growth (according to most recent numbers for November 2018) occurred in Trade, Transportation, and Utilities with a growth rate of 5.1 percent, Manufacturing increased by 4 percent, and Other Services by 3.8 percent.

 Q: With an increase in both business expansion and population, what will roads and infrastructure development look like?

 A: Utah is expanding rapidly.
 With Utah’s projected population growth, the governor recognizes it is time to prepare a robust infrastructure and transportation system that includes funding for bridges, mass transit, and other modes of transportation.
 By 2022, the first phase of the West Davis Corridor will be complete and will allow for easier commutes.
 In Southern Utah, UDOT is exploring the implementation of new routes from Springdale to St. George.
 It is important to understand that while we are expanding roads and infrastructure to accommodate for the increase in population and businesses, we have placed a greater emphasis on expanding environmentally friendly ways of transportation – mass transit.
 This is a major reason why Governor Herbert supported S.B.
 136 a bill that opened up state transportation funds for public transit investments, like more light rail and electric buses, trolleys.